 I would say that Steve Jordan brought that into the band.
 I don’t think Anthony had ever heard anything by The Police.
 The fact that Manolo sounds a bit like Sting at times is just a cosmic accident.
 It’s not intentional at all.
 And, of course, 90% of the time Manolo is either singing in Spanish or vocalese, or his own form of gibberish!
 Recently, the great French jazz journalist Frêdèric Goaty wrote a piece for MUZIQ Magazine about his perceptions of the influence of The Police in contemporary music, and he cited all three of our albums as examples.
-Here’s a link to that wonderful piece in French.

 Regarding Steve Jordan’s famous drum solo on the title track – how the hell did you and Anthony stay in time when he really starts going out?!

 Speaking for myself, it wasn’t easy.
 Anthony and Steve had a way of stretching the rhythmic boundaries in ways that would often confuse me, and I would get turned around.
 It was always an exercise in feel and concentration.
 That day, in the studio, my concentration was at its highest level, because there was no way that I was going to screw something up and ruin Steve Jordan’s incredible drum solo!
-No fucking way!
+No f***ing way!
 It remains one of the great moments on any recording of mine.
 I think that the complexities of that solo section, which is really a simple Latin tumbao, are demonstrated by the fact that Modern Drummer magazine published a transcription of the drum solo, but with the tumbao completely turned around and written out incorrectly!
 So, even an educated musician can get screwed-up with that one.
-I remember once when we were playing at Seventh Avenue South here in New York City, Bob Mintzer, one of the greatest musicians that I’ve ever known, came up to me and said, ‘What the fuck are you guys doing?
+I remember once when we were playing at Seventh Avenue South here in New York City, Bob Mintzer, one of the greatest musicians that I’ve ever known, came up to me and said, ‘What the f*** are you guys doing?
 I can’t ever find one!’
 If Bob Mintzer felt that way, I guess there isn’t a much higher compliment.
-But it was never our intent to play anything that was purposely confusing to anyone.
+But it was never our intention to play anything that was purposely confusing to anyone.

 The structure of ‘Some Sharks’ is incredibly intricate with many repeat signs and tags – were all the guys reading charts while recording this?

 At that time, I don’t believe there were any formal charts to any of the tunes.
 We rehearsed hard and long, and we were prepared.
 The first lead sheets were done afterwards, I believe.
 I did them for copyright purposes, nothing more.
 I remember, when doing that, how astonishing it was to see, on paper, the intricacy of the music that we had created by improvising, and just jamming together pieces of music.
 It’s possible that I had written out ‘Uncle Roy’ beforehand, but maybe not.
 It’s hard to remember now.
-My faculties are not what they once were!
-[Laughter] But, when I listen to what Steve Jordan contributed to that tune with his unique concepts of beat displacement, it’s remarkable, and when you add in Anthony’s perspective, it makes perfect sense as to why the recordings that we made together between 1981-1983 have influenced bassists and drummers all over the world.
+My facualties are not what they once were!
+But, when I listen to what Steve Jordan contributed to that tune with his unique concepts of beat displacement, it’s remarkable, and when you add in Anthony’s perspective, it makes perfect sense as to why the recordings that we made together between 1981-1983 have influenced bassists and drummers all over the world.
 Anthony and Steve deserve all of that adoration and more.

 ‘The Suitcase’ hints at a Discipline-era King Crimson influence – is that accurate?